iliatugushi/adjaraArchive/README.md

 After all requirements are met, there are several command that has to be executed to run the project:

+`composer install`

+_This command will install all composer required libraries for system to work._

+`php artisan key:generate`

+_This command will create key for project._

+`php artisan storage:link`

+_This command will create link from storage to public path._

 `php artian migrate:fresh --seed`

 _This command will migrate all the tables, and store them to database, also it will run the seeders._